DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Monday

 - What projects are you all working on for the mixing assignment?
+  -  Look through [some options](https://cambridge-mt.com/ms/mtk/) and talk about what you're thinking about doing.
+  -  Look at some challenges with particular projects.
 - Finish - [Compressing for a reason](../posts/week-5/compression/)
 - [Compression Lab](../posts/week-6/compression-lab/)
   - Turn in the results by Friday.